NYULibraries/dlts-enm-tct-backend/documentation/docs/api/overview.md

 /api/hit/basket/all/
 ```

-If the api were at `http://api.enhanced-network-monographs.com` (just, to be clear, a totally invented url), the full URL to access the above endpoint would be:
+If the api were at `http://api.enhanced-network-monographs.com/` (just to be clear, a totally invented url), the full URL to access the above endpoint would be:

 ```
 http://api.enhanced-network-monographs.com/api/hit/basket/all